 Discipline policies and practices are proactive because we believe all students deserve an opportunity to learn in a safe, orderly, and bully-free, classroom environment.
 Teachers are afforded the opportunity to deliver instruction with minimal disruptions due to our campus-wide PBIS and Restorative Practices model.
-Each six weeks, teachers, staff, and students were exposed to a different mindset that allowed them to nurture and develop their social & emotional learning needs.
+Every nine weeks, teachers, staff, and students are exposed to a different mindset that allows them to nurture and develop their social & emotional learning needs.

 During the 2019-2020 school year, a Parent Teacher Organization (PTO) was established and the first Board was elected.
-Monthly PTO meetings and events were scheduled with an emphasis on increasing parental attendance and involvement.
-Monthly "Donuts and Dialogue" meetings were held by the admin team and other parental engagement events such as Unity Day, Red Ribbon Week, Family Volunteer Day, Thanksgiving luncheon, Holidays Around the World Literacy Night, PreK Holiday Sing-Along, Father & Daughter Sweetheart dance, Black History Living Wax Museum, and Read Across America Day were all completed.
-Other activities and events were planned for the end of the year, unfortunately, due to COVID-19, those events did not occur.
+Since then, monthly PTO meetings and events are scheduled with an emphasis on increasing parental attendance and involvement.
+Monthly "Donuts and Dialogue" meetings are held by the administrative team and other parental engagement events such as Unity Day, Red Ribbon Week, Family Volunteer Day, Holidays Around the World Literacy Night, PreK Holiday Sing-Along, Hispanic Heritage Month, Black History Month, Read for The Record Day, virtual Pep Rallies, Read Across America Day, and Earth Day were all completed during the 2020-2021 school year.

-A weekly newsletter (The"Weekly P.R.I.D.E.") was utilized to communicate weekly events for teachers and staff.
-The school's website and social medial platforms as well as our school messenger system, parent newsletter, school-wide emails, and Tuesday folders were also utilized to communicate school events for parental and community involvement and to ensure ongoing and regular communication between home and school.
+A weekly newsletter (The"Lions P.R.I.D.E.") is utilized to communicate weekly events for teachers and staff.
+A weekly parent newsletter (Principal's Update) is also utilized to communicate important information and events with parents and families.
+The school's website and social medial platforms as well as our school messenger system, school-wide emails, and Tuesday folders are also utilized to communicate school events for parental and community involvement and to ensure ongoing and regular communication between home and school.